programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 If this were not an exercise but a source we were editing for research or publication, there are still things that we would need to fix.
-We didn’t do anything with estimated population figures.
-Our pattern-matching wasn’t sophisticated enough to manage everything.
-In lines that didn’t have patterns like “Total number of deaths 292, including,” we missed all subsequent patterns that assumed we had already put in an “\</N\>” marker.
+We didn't do anything with estimated population figures.
+Our pattern-matching wasn't sophisticated enough to manage everything.
+In lines that didn't have patterns like "Total number of deaths 292, including," we missed all subsequent patterns that assumed we had already put in an "\</N\>" marker.

 Next possibilities
 ------------------